jdamods/jdamods.github.io/index.md

 ### Post install tips

-* Boot into offical firmware
+* To boot into offical firmware
   * power on while holding Vol+
   * From the bootloader/Hekate screen, select **Reboot** and then **OFW**